PagerDuty/pdpyras/README.rst

     print("Service PZYX321's name: "+service['name'])

-One can also use it on a `resource index`_, although if the goal is to get all results rather than a specific page, ``iter_all`` is recommended for this purpose, as it will automatically iterate through all pages of results, rather than just the first.
+One can also use it on a `resource index`_, although if the goal is to get all results rather than a specific page, :class:`pdpyras.APISession.iter_all` is recommended for this purpose, as it will automatically iterate through all pages of results, rather than just the first.
 When using ``rget`` in this way, the return value will be a list of dicts instead of a dict.

 The method also accepts other keyword arguments, which it will pass along to ``reqeusts.Session.get``, i.e. if requesting an index, ``params`` can be used